Home

 Determine sheet sizes and their allocations - with the idea that custom orders can take time and may have to be backordered, depending on local market conditions.
 It is important that this be done asap due to any unforeseeable shortages in supply and requirements for special order lead times.

-As a rule, ceilings normal get the larger than 4x8 standard sheets.
+As a rule, ceilings normally get the larger than 4x8 standard sheets.
 But walls can take the large sheets as well.
-Keep in mind that walls higher that 9 foot ceilings can normally take the 54" sheets since the 4x8's would require an extra strip thus eliminating a seam.
+Keep in mind that walls higher that 9 foot ceilings can usually take the 54" sheets since the 4x8's would require an extra strip and therefore, eliminating a seam.

 Familiarize yourself with factors like the types of drywall that are going up; greenboard, a normal drywall, fire rated, and which thickness you will be going with.
 Included in your plan the areas might take cement board for later stone or tiling even if you are not installing it yourself.

 View all ceilings and walls, breaking the ceiling into 12' drywall sheets and going from there.
-And don't forget to allow for waste due to ripping or any breakage.
+Don't forget to allow for waste due to ripping or any breakage.

-Inspect walls for irregularites and place backers for attaching corner sheets.
-Build up wall studs with drywall shims in areas outof level.
-This can preventing expansion and possible breakage of the wallboard when fixing it to the bracing..
+Inspect walls for irregularities and place backers for attaching corner sheets.
+Build up wall studs with drywall shims in areas that are out of level.
+This can prevent expansion and possibly breakage of the wallboard when fixing it to the bracing.

 You should work following straight lines on the studs.
 Typically they are 16" on center (but not always).
 If it helps, fasten screws with the aid of a stud finder (a higher end finder, for better detection).
 Any missed hits are removed by manually turning with a screwdriver back out or by slow reversal given a magnetic driver tip.